ZhuChara2004/rails5_api_activeadmin/article_en.md

 ## Preparations

 I will be using:
     - Ruby 2.4.0
     - Rails 5 with APIkey enabled
     - ActiveAdmin

+Preparing application:

 1. Create a folder for application:
     ```Bash